hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/index.md

 In this workshop you will learn the fundamentals of Envoy metrics and how you can use them to gain insights into your Service Mesh applications.

-This demo uses Consul Service Mesh, however, all of the information is applicable to any Envoy based Service Mesh such as Istio, Kong, Traefik, OSM, etc.
+This demo uses Consul Service Mesh, however, all the information is applicable to any Envoy based Service Mesh such as Istio, Kong, Traefik, OSM, etc.